manymoments/manymoments.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 author: Ittai Abraham and Gilad Asharov
 ---

-In this post, we present the classic [Ben-or, Goldwasser, and Wigderson, 1988](https://inst.eecs.berkeley.edu/~cs276/fa20/notes/BGW88.pdf) (**BGW**) Verifiable Secret Sharing protocol (**VSS**) with the simplifications of [Feldman](https://dspace.mit.edu/handle/1721.1/14368).
+In this post, we present the classic [Ben-or, Goldwasser, and Wigderson, 1988](https://inst.eecs.berkeley.edu/~cs276/fa20/notes/BGW88.pdf) (**BGW**) Verifiable Secret Sharing protocol (**VSS**) with the simplifications of [Feldman, 1988](https://dspace.mit.edu/handle/1721.1/14368).
 The analysis and notation in this post are based on the full proof of the BGW MPC protocol of [Asharov and Lindell](https://eprint.iacr.org/2011/136.pdf).
 This post is a continuation of our previous posts on secret sharing for [passive](https://decentralizedthoughts.github.io/2020-07-17-polynomial-secret-sharing-and-the-lagrange-basis/) and [crash](https://decentralizedthoughts.github.io/2022-08-17-secret-sharing-with-crash/) failures.

 Consider a **malicious adversary** controlling at most $f$ parties.
 The only restriction on the adversary is that honest parties have **private channels**: the adversary cannot see the content of messages sent between any two honest parties.